About Caroline

 We can't change our collagen.
 We can change almost everything else.

-We can teach our nervous systems to find safety instead of scanning for threat.
-We can build strength that supports our joints instead of destabilizing them.
+We can teach our nervous systems to find safety rather than scan for threats.
+We can build strength that supports our joints rather than destabilizes them.
 We can create environments, routines, and relationships that hold us up rather than wear us down.

-This is what I mean by gentle strength.
-Not pushing harder.
-Not ignoring your limits.
-But building a foundation, in your body, your mind, and your life, that lets you live well even when your building blocks are different.
+I teach gentle strength, which builds a foundation in your body, your mind, and your life, that lets you live well even when your building blocks are different.

-I'm Dr. Caroline Bazemore, a physical therapist who also lives with EDS, POTS, and the whole constellation of conditions that come with faulty connective tissue.
+I'm a physical therapist who also lives with EDS, POTS, and the whole constellation of conditions that come with faulty connective tissue.

 I was diagnosed during my final clinical rotation in PT school.
 The timing felt almost cruel.
 I was learning to help other people's bodies just as mine began to fall apart.
 Everything I found online was either too clinical to be useful or too chaotic to trust.
 I needed a bridge between research and real life, and there wasn't one.